Iosco County Jail congratulates their first graduate

 He obtained the diploma back in April, becoming Iosco County Jail’s first graduate.

-Iosco RESA has been using HiSET in Alpena and Alcona Jails since 2018, and more recently in Iosco and Cheboygan County Jails.
+IRESA has been using HiSET in Alpena and Alcona jails since 2018, and more recently in Iosco County and Cheboygan County jails.

 “The opportunity given is huge as they are able to focus on something positive, as they prepare for life when they are released,” said IRESA Assistant Director of Adult Education Whitney Dettmer.